scitokens/scitokens.github.io/index.md

 *   [SciTokens introduction to the WLCG GDB](presentations/SciTokens-GDB-Oct-2017.pdf).
 Given by Brian Bockelman in October 2017.
 *   [Introduction to SciTokens presentation to SC17 MAGIC Meeting](presentations/Introduction_to_SciTokens_MAGIC_SC17.pdf).
 Given by Todd Tannenbaum in November 2017.
 *   [CILogon and SciTokens presentation to EUGridPMA](presentations/CILogon-SciTokens-EUGridPMA-20180122.pdf).
 Given by Jim Basney in January 2018.
+*   [Introduction to SciTokens presentation to HTCondor Week](presentations/SciTokens-HTCondorWeek2018.pdf).
+Given by Brian Bockelman and Jim Basney in May 2018.
 *   [Token Generator Webapp](https://demo.scitokens.org).
 Small webapp for generating and parsing valid tokens from a demo issuer.
 *   [X509-to-SciTokens Issuer](https://cms.scitokens.org/token).
 Token issuer for clients with CMS X509 proxies.
 Note: this implements the OAuth2 `client_credentials` grant type and does not have a human interface.